informalsystems/tendermint-rs/docs/spec/lightclient/attacks/evidence-handling.md

     3) The preprocessing of the votesets is done.
 That means that the received votesets are analyzed and each vote (valid) sent by process p is added to the voteset of the sender p.
 This phase ensures that votes sent by faulty processes observed by at least one correct validator cannot be excluded from the analysis.
-    4) Votesets of every validator is analyzed independently to decide whether the validator is correct or faulty.
+    4) Votesets of every validator are analyzed independently to decide whether the validator is correct or faulty.
        A faulty validators is the one where at least one of those invalid transitions is found:
             - More than one PREVOTE message is sent in a round
             - More than one PRECOMMIT message is sent in a round